Steamtown National Historic Site: Former units

-Several engines not part of the collection have visited the Scranton site: NYS&W #142, BM&R #425 (now Reading Blue Mountain and Northern 425), Lowville & Beaver River Shay #8, former RDG T-1 #2102 (restored and operable by Reading Blue Mountain and Northern), Milwaukee Road 261, PRR 1361 and NKP 765.
-"Peppersass" No.1 from Mount Washington Cog Railway visited the Steamtown Scranton site during Railfest 2016, and revisited again during March 11 to 13, 2019.
+Several engines not part of the collection have visited the Scranton site: NYS&W #142, BM&R #425 (now Reading Blue Mountain and Northern 425), Lowville & Beaver River Shay #8, former RDG T-1 #2102 (restored and operable by Reading Blue Mountain and Northern), Milwaukee Road 261, PRR 1361, NKP 765, and Union Pacific Big Boy 4014.
+"Peppersass" No. 1 from Mount Washington Cog Railway visited the Steamtown Scranton site during Railfest 2016, and revisited again during March 11 to 13, 2019.

 Demonstrations, tours, and excursions

 A Steamtown excursion crosses Tunkhannock Viaduct.

 A Steamtown excursion crosses near the campus of the University of Scranton.
 The former Delaware, Lackawanna and Western Railroad Station is visible in the background.

 Steamtown NHS offers a variety of demonstrations, tours, and excursions that demonstrate how railroads functioned in the age of steam.
 Park rangers give guided tours of the locomotive shop, where one can see work being done on the steam engines in the original roundhouse area; the Union Pacific Big Boy locomotive on display; and demonstrations of the turntable on a regular basis.
 They also give talks on the history of Steamtown.
 The Scranton yard occupies about 40 acre.

 Several working locomotives take visitors on short excursions through the Scranton yard in the spring, summer, and fall.
 Most rides are on passenger coaches, but there are also caboose and handcar rides offered.
 Longer excursions are scheduled with separate tickets.
 These include a ride on a Pullman coach and longer trips to various nearby towns, including Carbondale, Tobyhanna, Moscow, Delaware Water Gap, Cresco, East Stroudsburg and Gouldsboro, Pennsylvania.
 Until 2012, Steamtown hosted RailCamp, a program put on by the National Railway Historical Society to educate future railroad employees and fans of the industry about railroad operation and preservation.